ViralVerity/ABSynthE/README.md

 # ABSynthE

-Agent-based simulator for Ebola Virus
+Agent-based simulator for Ebola Virus.

 Still very much a work in progress

 ## Simulation scripts